chakra-ui/chakra-ui-docs/CONTRIBUTING.md

 to do to get it reflected in the docs:

 - Bump the version of `@chakra-ui/react`
-- Run `yarn changelog:gen` to fetch the most recent changelog from the [main repository](https://github.com/chakra-ui/chakra-ui)
+- Run `pnpm changelog:gen` to fetch the most recent changelog from the [main repository](https://github.com/chakra-ui/chakra-ui)
 - Open a Pull Request titled `docs: updates for new release`